nyanpasu64/exotracker-cpp/src/DESIGN.md

 Example of RtAudio usage in OpenMPT: https://github.com/OpenMPT/openmpt/blob/07f8c29b37f2bf9696e2f5ffb6eef0152e7fd4cf/sounddev/SoundDeviceRtAudio.cpp#L139

+### RtAudio mono issues

+On some platforms (Windows WASAPI), sending a mono audio stream only sends sound to the left ear.
+In this situation, RtAudio does not upmix mono to stereo.
+Bug report at https://github.com/thestk/rtaudio/issues/243 .

+RtAudio:

+- On Windows (I think it's WASAPI but the device name doesn't say which API was used), a mono stream only plays in the left speaker.
+- On Linux PulseAudio, a mono stream plays in both speakers.

+PortAudio:

+- On all platforms (Windows DirectSound, WASAPI, Linux ALSA), a mono stream plays in both speakers.
+- In portaudio/src/hostapi/wasapi/pa_win_wasapi.c, `GetMonoToStereoMixer()` gets called whenever I open a WASAPI output stream in mono, and `PaWasapiSubStream` `monoMixer` gets called whenever I write to the stream.
+This means that portaudio has code to broadcast mono to stereo.

 ### Audio components

 `OverallSynth` owns a list of sound chips: `vector<ChipIndex -> unique_ptr<ChipInstance subclass>>`.
 Which chips are loaded, and in what order, is determined by the current document's properties.
 Each `ChipInstance` subclass can appear more than once, allowing you to use the same chip multiple times (not possible on 0CC-FamiTracker).